loadsys/CakePHP-Skeleton/README.md

 # Loadsys Cake Skeleton #

 This is the only section that applies to *using* this repo.
 The rest of this file is meant to be a template for the destination project.
-This whole section
+This whole section should be removed from document once the skeleton has been copied into the target project following the instructions below.

 ## Skeleton Usage ##